Investigating COVID-19’s impacts on air quality

 4. Exploring linkages between air quality and COVID-19 mortality and morbidity (planned activity)

-ARL is collaborating with the University of Maryland (UMD), NOAA’s Earth System Research Laboratory, Purdue University and Stony Brook University in the East Coast Outflow – COVID field study, known as ECO-COVID.
+ARL is collaborating with the University of Maryland (UMD), NOAA’s Global Monitoring Laboratory, Purdue University and Stony Brook University in the East Coast Outflow – COVID field study, known as ECO-COVID.
 The study was designed to characterize the emissions of air pollutants and greenhouse gases and to assess the impact of the COVID-19 pandemic on urban emissions.
 Results will be used to evaluate emission inventories (detailed estimates of the amount and type of pollutants discharged into the atmosphere) and coupled with an inverse model to better estimate urban emissions of greenhouse gas and air pollutants.

 Three small, instrumented aircraft made multiple flights over Washington, Baltimore, Philadelphia, New York, Providence and Boston to measure levels of carbon dioxide, methane, carbon monoxide and other air pollutants upwind and downwind of urban areas.
 ARL’s Dr. Xinrong Ren participated in two research flights over the Washington, D.C. and Baltimore metropolitan region in April 2020.
 Preliminary results showed smaller enhancements of air pollutants and greenhouse gases in the urban plumes compared to pre-COVID-19 flights, indicating the large impacts of travel restrictions.
 He participated in multiple flights through mid-May, and will resume flights when the summer ozone season begins.
 Dr. Ren gave multiple interviews recently and was featured in articles by Reuters and Gizmodo.